elastic/elasticsearch/CONTRIBUTING.md

 It may not be easy, or even possible, to obtain `TRACE` logs from a production system.
-Therefore they are not appropriate for information that you would expect to be useful in diagnosing problems in production.
+Therefore they are not appropriate for information that you would normally expect to be useful in diagnosing problems in production.

 ##### `DEBUG`